07 Jan Anticoagulant Rat Poison and Dogs

 Anticoagulant rat baits work by preventing the blood from clotting.
 They inhibit the production of several clotting factors, which can result in bleeding.
 When a dog eats rat poison, the toxic effects are typically delayed, and symptoms are usually not evident for at least several days.

 In Australia, rat baits come in many different shapes and sizes.
 Common formulations are pellets and wax blocks, but they also come in soft baits, grains and liquid preparations.
 They often contain a bittering agent to discourage ingestions, but this does not seem to stop dogs from eating large quantities!
-The most common ingredients found in anticoagulant rat baits in Australia are brodifacoum, bromadiolone and warfarin.
+The most common rat baits found in Australia are anticoagulants such as brodifacoum or bromadiolone.
 There are of course many others, which all have varying degrees of toxicity in dogs.

 Amongst the anticoagulant rodenticides are first generation and second generation baits.
 First generation baits generally require multiple feeds to result in anticoagulation, however large single ingestions can still poison dogs.
 The second generation anticoagulants are considered more potent and dogs can easily ingest enough of the poison in a single sitting to result in bleeding.
 If a dog eats rat poison, the effects of second generation baits are also much longer acting and require more prolonged treatment.